prahladyeri/curated-lists/lists/programming.md

 - [Better Programming](https://medium.com/better-programming) - Programming advice.
 They cover code tutorials, leadership and management, productivity and coffee.
 - [Stack Abuse](https://stackabuse.com/) - News, articles, and ideas for software engineers and web developers.
 - [Codrops](https://tympanus.net/codrops/) - Web design and development blog that publishes articles and tutorials about the latest web trends, techniques and new possibilities.
-- [MIT App Inventor Community](https://community.appinventor.mit.edu/top?period=weekly) - Community forum maintained by MIT for Android  developer.
+- [MIT App Inventor Community](https://community.appinventor.mit.edu/top?period=weekly) - Community forum for Android developers.
 Beware and cautioned if you don't belong to the chosen tribe though, you might face some extraordinary toxicity and racism here.
 - [PHPFreaks - PHP discussion forum](https://forums.phpfreaks.com/)

 ## Podcasts